shayshunk/RayTracer/README.md

     Current Render Status
 </h3>

 This will be updated as it progresses.
-Current shading is through surface normals, calculated through where the ray casts interact with the sphere.
+Three materials currently exist: Lamberian diffuse, Dielectric, and Metal.
+These materials interact with the rays in different ways, allowing the raycasting to bounce around the scene and attenuate and scatter according to the material's properties.
+If the rays don't hit a material, they end up at the skybox and carry the color back to the camera.

+##

 <p align="center">
     <img src="result.png">